 It is very easy to do the maths and calculate what 3 months income looks like.

-We rationalise that to save this amount will take forever and our brain now starts rationalising it just isn't achievable.
+We think that to save this amount will take forever and so our brain rationalises it just isn't achievable.

-“I can’t save that much that quick” is the result of confusing the timeline with the goal.
+“I can’t save that much that quick” is the result we get by confusing the timeline with the goal.

-This simple calculation has just created an unrealistic expectation on the timeline therefore it is pointless even trying.
+This simple calculation has just created an unrealistic expectation on the timeline therefore it is pointless even starting.

-- We assume we can borrow the money if we ever need it
+- We assume we can borrow money if we ever need it

 For a long time now, it has been relatively easy to access money through mortgage top ups, personal loans, interest free deals and the most recent release of Flexi-Pay options (pay little amounts over several weeks).

 This easy access has removed the discipline of saving.
 In reality it is a very small portion of the population that genuinely cannot save anything.
 For many, the ability to save is real we simply assume there is no reason to.